 ⭐⭐⭐⭐⭐ - Louise

-- Eggs - Use large eggs in the US, or medium eggs in the UK.
-We need mostly whole eggs and one egg yolk.
+- Eggs - Use four whole eggs plus one extra yolk.
+Choose large eggs in the US or medium eggs in the UK.
+Read about differences between UK and US baking ingredients.

-- Nutmeg - Freshly grated nutmeg will give the best flavor, but ground nutmeg will still taste great.
+- Nutmeg - Freshly grated nutmeg is lovely, but ground nutmeg is good too.

 See the recipe card for the full recipe and measurements in both cups and grams.